shortlink-org/shortlink/docs/ADR/decisions/0016-use-domain-driven-developer.md

 To improve communication and collaboration across teams and to more closely align our software design with the business domain.

+##### Golang

+- Use rich domain models to encapsulate business logic and behavior.
+  - [protoc-gen-rich-model](../pkg/protoc/protoc-gen-rich-model/README.md) is a code generator that creates rich domain models from protobuf definitions.

 #### 2. **Incorporating Clean Architecture Principles:** Structuring our system to ensure:

   - **Independent of Frameworks:** The architecture does not depend on the existence of some library